Updated: Aug 23, 2021

 Florida's 2020 defense ranked 96th in defensive pass efficiency and 88th in yards allowed per pass attempt.
 So... it was no surprise two firings came in the secondary and mid-level of the field: Florida hired away Auburn's former DBs Coach Wesley McGriff and brought in Jules Montinar, who got his coaching career started as a linebackers coach at Eastern Kentucky (2008-2009) and studied the game as a GA (graduate assistant) under Nick Saban at Alabama for a couple seasons (2012-2013).

-Florida will be slightly improved on defense as a scheme, barely refreshed in personnel with a few elite guys here or there, but will it be enough to stop LSU's four titanic quarterbacks throwing to Kayshon Boutte, Koy Moore, Jaray Jenkins, potentially Arik Gilbert, Trey Palmer, Chris Hilton, Deion Smith, potentially Brian Thomas and Jack Bech???
+Florida will be slightly improved on defense as a scheme, barely refreshed in personnel with a few elite guys here or there, but will it be enough to stop LSU's quarterbacks throwing to Kayshon Boutte, Koy Moore, Jaray Jenkins, potentially Arik Gilbert, Trey Palmer, Chris Hilton, Deion Smith, Malik Nabers, potentially Brian Thomas and Jack Bech???

-Not to mention LSU's unbelievable running back stable, Ty Davis-Price, John Emery, Tre Bradford, 2021 stars Corey Kiner & Armoni Goodwin & walk on Josh Williams....what a group....and Jake Peetz & D.J Mangas will know exactly how to use them.
+Not to mention LSU's unbelievable running back stable, Ty Davis-Price, John Emery, Tre Bradford, 2021 stars Corey Kiner & Armoni Goodwin & walk on Josh Williams....what a group....and Jake Peetz, Kevin Faulk & D.J Mangas will know exactly how to use them.

-Don't think so....their only chance to beat LSU in 2021 is with mountains of points and luck:
+Don't think so....their only route to victory over LSU in 2021 is with mountains of points and luck:

 Well, with word that they're about to lose highly successful Offensive Coordinator Brian Johnson to the Philadelphia Eagles, Heisman candidate (until Eli picked him off) QB Kyle Trask, WR/TE Kyle Pitts and....sadly for LSU, Marco Wilson has declared himself a shoe-in for the 2021 NFL Draft.....so a reprise of the Shoe Incident may not be on the cards, but hey Dan Mullen is still their coach...anything is possible when a game is on the line...